UAE-Israel agreement followed many years of discrete talks

 Netanyahu followed, echoing similar concerns.

-“Iran was very high on the agenda because Iran’s foreign policy is the biggest driver of instability in today’s Middle East,” the U.S. special envoy for Iran, Brian Hook, told The Associated Press.
+“Iran was very high on the agenda in Warsaw because Iran’s foreign policy is the biggest driver of instability in today’s Middle East,” the U.S. special envoy for Iran, Brian Hook, told The Associated Press.

 Four months after the summit, a secret meeting between the UAE and Israel took place on June 17, 2019, in Washington.